paduagroup/fftool/README.md

 --------

-* `fftool.py`: python script to build simulation box of molecular or ionic or molecula liquids and their mixtures.
+* `fftool.py`: python script to build simulation box of molecular or ionic liquids and their mixtures.
 Requires the [Packmol](http://www.ime.unicamp.br/~martinez/packmol/) software to create coordinates.
 Force field files are written in formats suitable for the [LAMMPS](http://lammps.sandia.gov/) or